dmidlo/histdata.com-tools/docs/cross-currency-reconciliation-contracts.md

 Each relationship declares a deterministic projection priority.
 The EURUSD triangle projects EURGBP first, then EURUSD, then GBPUSD.
 Only synthetic events are eligible.
 If every event at a supported point is observed, the quotes stay unchanged even when the relationship is infeasible.
+Beginning with engine 1.2, that inherited source residual is counted explicitly as `observed_only_residual_exceedance_count`; it is not misclassified as a synthetic-output failure.
+This preserves source defects as evidence while preventing reconstruction from claiming it repaired them.

 Projection changes the complete executable bid/ask envelope, not just the midpoint.
 Triangle bid uses `numerator.bid / denominator.ask`; triangle ask uses